nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Note that:**
 - The subject and address are optional fields and can be omitted so that the tutor only keeps the most vital information of the lesson.
 - Lesson durations cannot be greater than 24 hours!
+- Lesson name is limited to 50 alphanumeric characters.

 Supported Types: Recurring `-r` and Temporary